-- Contact the IRO that will conduct the review of your claim. - Assign the appeal to one or more independent clinical reviewers that have the proper expertise to do the review.
-The IRO will: - Consider appropriate credible information that you sent. - Follow our contractual documents and your plan of benefits. - Send notification of the decision within 45 calendar days of the date we receive your request form and all the necessary information.
+- Assign the appeal to one or more independent clinical reviewers that have the proper expertise to do the review. - Consider appropriate credible information that you sent. - Follow our contractual documents and your plan of benefits. - Send notification of the decision within 45 calendar days of the date we receive your request form and all the necessary information.